On generic nefness of tangent sheaves: Introduction

-We recall that, if $f: X \dashrightarrow Y $ is a rational dominant map between two varieties and if $\D$ is a prime divisor in $X$, then $\D$ is said to be horizontal over $Y$ if its strict transform in the graph of $f$ dominates $Y$.
-Otherwise, $\D$ is said to be vertical over $Y$.

-Let us sketch the proof of the Theorem \ref{thm-main-mov}.
-Our idea is inspired by Peternell's proof in the case of rational surfaces (see \cite[Theorem 5.9]{Pet12}).
-We assume by contradiction that there is some movable class $\alpha$ and some torsion-free quotient $T_X\to Q$ such that $\alpha\cdot c_1(Q) <0$.
-Then we can find a suitable subsheaf, namely $\cF$, in the Harder-Narasimhan semistable filtration of $T_X$ such that $\alpha\cdot c_1(T/\cF)$ is negative, and that $\cF$ is a foliation on $X$.
-In particular, Moreover, by using Theorem \ref{thm-CP-foli}, we can show that $\cF$ is induced by a rational dominant map $f:X\dashrightarrow Y$.
-Then from Theorem \ref{thm-gen-positive-base-anticanonical}, we obtain that This is a contradiction.

-An orbifold version of Theorem \ref{thm-Miya} was established by Campana and P\u aun (see \cite[Theorem 2.1]{CP15a}): if $(X,\D)$ is a projective $\mathbb{Q}$-factorial log canonical pair with $K_X+D$ pseudoeffective, then the orbifold cotangent sheaf $\Omega^1(X,\D)$ is $\pi$-generically nef for any adapted Kawamata finite cover $\pi:Z\to X$.
-By using the orbifold version of Theorem \ref{thm-CP-foli} of Campana and P\u aun (see \cite[Theorem 1.4]{CP15}), we can also deduce the following orbifold version of Theorem \ref{thm-main}.
+An orbifold version of Theorem \ref{thm-Miya} was established in \cite[Theorem 2.1]{CP15a}: if $(X,\D)$ is a projective $\mathbb{Q}$-factorial log canonical pair with $K_X+D$ pseudoeffective, then the orbifold cotangent sheaf $\Omega^1(X,\D)$ is $\pi$-generically nef for any adapted Kawamata finite cover $\pi \colon Z\to X$.
+In our situation, we can also prove the following orbifold version of Theorem \ref{thm-main}.

 \begin{thm} Let $(X,\D)$ be a complex projective $\mathbb{Q}$-factorial log canonical pair such that $-(K_X+\D)$ is nef.
-Then the orbifold tangent sheaf $T(X,\D)$ is $\pi$-generically nef for any adapted Kawamata finite cover $\pi:Z\to X$. \end{thm}
+Then the orbifold tangent sheaf $T(X,\D)$ is $\pi$-generically nef for any adapted Kawamata finite cover $\pi \colon Z\to X$. \end{thm}

 It is natural to ask under which conditions the positivities in the theorems above are strict.
 In the second part of the paper, we prove the the following two theorems.

 \begin{thm} Let $X$ be a smooth projective complex manifold of dimension $n\geqslant 2$ with nef anticanonical class $-K_X$.
 Then the following properties are equivalent: \begin{enumerate} \item $X$ is rationally connected; \item $T_X$ is generically ample, that is, $T_X|_C$ is an ample vector bundle for any Mehta-Ramanathan-general curve $C$. \end{enumerate} \end{thm}